UPPS 04.04.55 - Recognition of Faculty and Staff Organizations

 are established for lawful purposes;

-affirm in advance their willingness to adhere to federal and state law as well as policies of the Board of Regents and the university;
+affirm in advance their willingness to adhere to federal and state law, as well as policies of The Texas State University System (TSUS) Board of Regents and the university;

 will not disrupt university classes or other programs;